Learning Evolves In Europe

 They have written about the links between God-given reason and God-given revelation and faith.
 People have spent their entire lifetimes thinking, writing, and teaching about such philosophical questions as how humans can balance the urge to question with the necessity to believe.

-If the House of Wisdom had not preserved in Arabic classical works of Greek and other ancient philosophers and scientists, they may have been lost to Europeans.
+If the House of Wisdom had not been preserved in Arabic classical works of Greek and other ancient philosophers and scientists, they may have been lost to Europeans.
 Muslims translated the works, wrote comments and explanations, and added their own ideas.

 The Spanish Muslim, Ibn Rushd, and the Jewish thinker, Maimonides, commented on Aristotle.
 They both were born and worked in Islamic Spain.
 Other Muslim philosophers — such as al-Kindi, Ibn Sina (Avecinna, the medical writer), and al-Ghazzali — had also written about faith and reason.
 Their works were translated into Latin.
 They stimulated Christian scholars to discuss reason and faith.